 Panel (c) in Fig.~\ref{fig:isothermal-results} shows the atmospheric state for isothermal test case initialized with $p_s$ = 1 bar and $T(p) = 300$~K, where $q_{v,s} > q_{\rm crit}$.
-The final atmospheric temperature profile aligns closely with a moist adiabat, with the entire domain near saturation.
+The final atmospheric temperature profile aligns closely with a moist adiabat with the entire domain near saturation.
 The alignment is so perfect that the moist adiabat curve is not visible in the temperature profile plot in panel (c).
 Note that for this case, the moist adiabat in a hydrogen atmosphere is itself quite close to being isothermal.
 The results for $q_{v,s} > q_{\rm crit}$ are similar to those where $q_{v, \rm sat} \approx q_{\rm crit}$ with radiation, but in the $q_{v,s} > q_{\rm crit}$ case, the initial rapid convective mixing is more vigorous, causing the entire domain's temperature profile to evolve to a moist adiabat.
 As before, after the initial mixing, condensation occurs due to radiative cooling in the upper atmosphere, forming a cloud deck in the upper domain.
-Overall, the system reaches a convectively stable state where both the temperature and compositional profile are stable to convection by the Guillot criterion.
+Overall, the system reaches a convectively stable state where both the temperature and compositional profile are stable to convection.

-In the preceding cases, the Guillot criterion states that superadiabatic profiles -- steeper than the moist adiabat -- are stable.
+In the preceding cases, the Guillot criterion states that superadiabatic profiles, steeper than the moist adiabat, are stable when $q_{v} > q_{\rm crit}$.
 Given the optical thickness of the atmosphere, radiation would eventually cause the temperature profile to continue to steepen, towards the radiative equilibrium profiles indicated in the figures.
-However, for optically thick atmospheres the radiative relaxation time is very long, and the steepening has not yet had time to take place to any significant extent in these simulations.
+However, for optically thick atmospheres the radiative relaxation time is long, and the steepening has not yet had time to take place to any significant extent in these simulations.
 The simulations provide some insight into the basic nature of radiative-convective dynamics in the compositionally-stabilized regime, with the sequence consisting of a rapid adjustment to the moist adiabat followed by a much slower radiative steepening.
-The steepening effect will be addressed in simulations to be discussed in the following sections.